 In a Jam

-- Meaning: In need of help, in a difficult spot
+- Meaning: In a difficult or uncomfortable situation

 In Hot Water